ldpercy/turtle/task/readme.md

 ### Bugs

-* The moveXY cmd doesn't calculate direction angles nicely - see if it can be updated to something +/-180 from current direction
+* The moveXY cmd doesn't calculate direction angles nicely - see if it can be updated to +/-180 from current direction (a **lot** of angles need to be normalised in general, they're very inconsistent in presentation at the moment)
 * Bug in current cmd set not saving - have put in a small remedial fix to save on 'do', but needs to save on change, or revisit the form loading
 * Initial colour scheme loading is still a bit wonky
 * Eliminate the 5 extra vertical pixels